r-pv/STM32F103VET6_STUno/README.md

 That's all.

 So on the arduino IDE, on the **boards** menu pick the option _"Generic STM32F1 series"_ and the **board part number:** suboption pick the _"STM32F103VET6 STUno"_ option.

-## Installation Bug

-So there was a bug on older versions of the core <1.7 so you should use at least the 1.7 Core version, at the moment to write this update to the documentation the ST Core last version relase it's 1.8 so it's highly recomended that you should use this version (or newer if available).

 ## The real board